rafaelportela/go-concurrency-patterns/README.md

 be able to block waiting for more values.
 The lines `case <-m.quit:` from `Merge`'s loop will receive an empty value, calling `Close()` for each subscription and sending the errors back to the `m.errs`.
 Finally, `m.updates` can be safely closed.

+At this point `go run -race *.go` should run with no data race warnings.
+For the amount of asynchronous data flow, the lines of code are compact and relatively easy to read and change.
+Importantly, this was achieved with __no locks, no condition variables, no callbacks__.